ccamel/awesome-ccamel/README.md

 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.
 - [Sanster/IOPaint](https://github.com/Sanster/IOPaint) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [SesameAILabs/csm](https://github.com/SesameAILabs/csm) - A Conversational Speech Generation Model
-- [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with AI Agents and RAG using OpenAI, Anthropic, Gemini and opensource models.
+- [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - 100+ AI Agent & RAG apps you can actually run — clone, customize, ship.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [SimplyStaking/panic](https://github.com/SimplyStaking/panic) - PANIC Monitoring and Alerting For Blockchains
 - [SkatAI/cauldron](https://github.com/SkatAI/cauldron) - Langchain based AI agent to validate personnas system prompts